Valentine's Day (The Office): Plot

-Before a Valentine's Day meeting at the corporate offices in New York City with Jan Levinson (Melora Hardin) and the new CFO David Wallace (Andy Buckley), Michael Scott (Steve Carell), defending Jan to the other branch managers, lets slip that he and Jan "hooked up".
+Before a Valentine's Day meeting at the corporate offices in New York City with Jan Levinson and the new CFO David Wallace, Michael Scott, defending Jan to the other branch managers, lets slip that he and Jan "hooked up".
 At the meeting, Michael shows a sentimental video about the staff at his branch called "The Faces of Scranton" before providing data on the financial status of his branch as asked.
-Craig (Craig Anton), from the Albany branch, is completely unprepared for the meeting and attempts to cover for it by insinuating that Jan is giving Michael preferential treatment because of the supposed sexual encounter between them.
+Craig, from the Albany branch, is completely unprepared for the meeting and attempts to cover for it by insinuating that Jan is giving Michael preferential treatment because of the supposed sexual encounter between them.
 Due to Wallace hearing this accusation, Jan is convinced that her career is over.
 Michael defuses the situation by telling the CFO that it was a bad joke and Jan is innocent of any unethical behavior.
 As Michael leaves, Jan kisses him in the elevator, but groans when she realizes they were caught on camera.

-Back in the office, Angela Martin (Angela Kinsey) gives Dwight Schrute (Rainn Wilson) a "Dwight" bobblehead doll, and he gives her a key to his home.
-Phyllis Lapin (Phyllis Smith) is inundated with gifts from her boyfriend Bob Vance (Robert R. Shafer), while Pam Beesly is irritated with Roy Anderson (David Denman) when the only thing he gives her for Valentine's Day is the promise of the "best sex of [her] life".
-Jim Halpert (John Krasinski) is forced to listen to Kelly Kapoor (Mindy Kaling) talk about her recent date with Ryan Howard (B. J. Novak), who immediately regrets the entire encounter because it happened the day before Valentine's Day.
-He then turns down Kelly for another date on Valentine's Day.
-At the end of the day, Jim tells Pam "Happy Valentine's Day" and she watches him longingly as he leaves.
+Back in the office, Angela Martin gives Dwight Schrute a "Dwight" bobblehead doll.
+Not having anticipated Angela would be interested in Valentine's Day gifts, Dwight consults with Pam Beesly, who advises him to choose a gift based less on the gift itself than on the meaning of giving it.
+He gives Angela a key to his home.
+Phyllis Lapin is inundated with gifts from her boyfriend Bob Vance, while Pam is irritated with her fiancé Roy Anderson when the only thing he gives her for Valentine's Day is the promise of the "best sex of [her] life".
+Jim Halpert is happy to be single on Valentine's Day, leaving him free to enjoy a poker night with friends.
+He is forced to listen to Kelly Kapoor talk about how Ryan Howard kissed her during a bar meetup with friends.
+Ryan regrets the entire encounter because it happened the day before Valentine's Day, and turns down Kelly for a date on Valentine's Day.
+Jim tries in vain to persuade Kelly to give up on Ryan.